SPACE COAST DAILY TV: Danny Treanor Offers Sage Advice On Being Prepared for the 2023 Hurricane Season

 the top 10 most common mistakes – and advice on how to avoid them

-SPACE COAST DAILY TV: With the 2021 hurricane season upon us, longtime Central Florida Meteorologist and Space Coast Daily correspondent Danny Treanor offers some sage advice on how to prepare for the next six months.
+SPACE COAST DAILY TV: With the 2023 hurricane season upon us, longtime Meteorologist and Space Coast Daily correspondent Danny Treanor offers some sage advice on how to prepare for the next six months.

-BREVARD COUNTY, FLORIDA – With the 2021 hurricane season upon us, longtime Central Florida Meteorologist and Space Coast Daily correspondent Danny Treanor offers some sage advice on how to prepare for the next six months.
+BREVARD COUNTY, FLORIDA – With the 2023 hurricane season almost here, longtime Central Florida Meteorologist and Space Coast Daily correspondent Danny Treanor offers some sage advice on how to prepare for the next six months.

 Here are the top 10 most common mistakes – and advice on how to avoid them: